IS-120/responsive-images-svg/README.md

    `<img src="../images/staring-squirrel-600w.jpg" alt="a brown squirrel on a black background">`

-   Add this markup to your `about/index.html` file, but load your image instead of the squirrel image.
+   but you would use your image file and a relevant `alt` attribute.

 5. Next, let's add the other images using the `srcset` attribute.
 List the path to all the images and then follow each path with a "width descriptor," which is the _intrinsic_ (actual) pixel width of the image (srcset can gets more complicated by accounting for screen pixel density, but we will keep this example as simple as possible).
 We added the width to the file name to help us keep the images separate, but the browser can't read that and needs you to let it know the width.
 Separate each path and width descriptor with a comma: